awmckinley/config/modules/input.kbd/README.md

 # Keyboard Utility Software

-Tools for keyboard diagnostics, maintenance, and input management.
+Tools for keyboard diagnostics and input management.